Tasmania Police Special Operations Group: Port Arthur

 At about 1530 hours, negotiators made contact with Bryant, and at 1537 hours, an SOG contingent departed Hobart, 85 km away, by helicopter together with a contingent by car at 1604 hours.
-At about 2100 hours, two SOG officers joined the uniform officers in the culvert, and at about 2300 hours, all crawled out about 200m to safety.
+At about 2100 hours, two SOG officers joined the uniform officers in the culvert, and at about 2300 hours, all crawled out about 200 m to safety.
 Continuous fire came from various directions from Seascape using differing weapons, including weapons the owners possessed, including a 7.62mm SKS assault rifle.
-A sniper approached to within 75m of Seascape, a lapse by the operator to conceal his radio's light exposed his position to Bryant who could see a red light ever time he transmitted.
+A sniper approached to within 75 m of Seascape, a lapse by the operator to conceal his radio's light exposed his position to Bryant who could see a red light every time he transmitted.
 Bryant fired at the sniper and he advised the negotiator that he saw police.
 The SOG thought he may possess night vision, not aware of the lapse to cover the radio light.

 The SOG believed that in addition to the confirmed hostage that the owner couple were still alive and were hostages.
 The SOG formed a perimeter under constant fire.
 No fire was returned by the SOG due to risk to hostages.
 Eight officers from the Victoria Police Special Operations Group arrived by two chartered planes at 2300 hours to provide assistance.